Morse complexes and multiplicative structures: Orientations

+Then $z$ determines a codimension-one stratum $H$ (possibly empty), made of orbits broken at $z$, in the closure of $W^s(e)\subset M^{\times n(e)}$.
+This $H$ is mapped by $\si_e$ transversely to the unstable manifold $W^u(z)$ since the decoration is admissible.
+By the dimension assumption, the intersection $\si_e^{-1}(W^u(z))\cap H$ is made of a finitely many signed points.

+\begin{defn} The sum $\mu(z)$ of the above signs is named the \emph{(algebraic) multiplicity} of $H$ as a boundary component of $W^s(e)$.
+It is also the coefficient of $z$ in the chain represented by $I(T, x_1, ... ,x_d)$ (an admissible decoration being implicit---see subsection \ref{evaluation}). \end{defn}

-Let $T$ be a generic tree with $d$ leaves, an admissible decoration $\mathcal D$ and entries $x_1,...,x_d$.
-Let $e$ be an interior edge of $T$ and let $z$ be a zero of the pseudo-gradient $X_e\in \mathcal D$.
-Assume the index of $z$ is convenient so that $z$ generates a codimension-one stratum $H$ in closure of the generalized stable manifold $W^s(e)$ and think of $H$ as a boundary component with algebraic multiplicity $\mu$ (see Remark \ref{rem-multi}).
-Denote by $j$ the rank of the leaf which lies just to the left of the set of leaves above $e$.
+Finally, let $T_0$ be a strict sub-tree of $T$ with $k$ leaves, let $e$ be the trunk of $T_0$, an interior edge of $T$.
+This time, $z$ is assumed to generate a codimension-one stratum $H$ in the closure of $W^s(e, x_{j+1}, ..., x_{j+k})$ where $j$ is the label of the leaf which lies just to the left of the leaves of $T_0$.

-\begin{prop} Consider the above data and orient $H$ as a boundary component of $W^s(e)$ with multiplicity $\mu$.
-Then $H$ contributes to a boundary component of the multi-intersection $I(T)$ with multipliciy $\mu$ and the sign $(-1)^{\ep_j}$ given by
+\begin{prop} Consider the above setting.
+Then $H$ contributes to a boundary stratum in the closure of the multi-intersection $I(T)$ with the multiplicity $(-1)^{\ep_j}\mu(z)$ where

 \end{prop}